zbanks/axi-art/README.md

 `axi-art`
 =========
-Procgen line art to plot on an AxiDraw
+Procgen line art to plot on an AxiDraw.

+This repo is kind of a mess; neither the source nor the output is intended for public consumption.
+The code is stream-of-conciousness, and is primarily here as a backup.

 `crosswords`
 ============